Prepare your environment

 $ rosa verify quota

-ROSA clusters are hosted in an AWS account within an AWS organizational unit.
+Red Hat OpenShift Service on AWS clusters are hosted in an AWS account within an AWS organizational unit.
 A service control policy (SCP) is created and applied to the AWS organizational unit that manages what services the AWS sub-accounts are permitted to access.

 - Ensure that your organization’s SCPs are not more restrictive than the roles and policies required by the cluster.
+For more information, see the Minimum set of effective permissions for SCPs.

 Prerequisites needed from a networking standpoint.

-During cluster deployment, Red Hat OpenShift Service on AWS requires a minimum bandwidth of 120 Mbps between cluster resources and public internet resources.
+During cluster deployment, Red Hat OpenShift Service on AWS requires a minimum bandwidth of 120 Mbps between cluster infrastructure and the public internet or private network locations that provide deployment artifacts and resources.
 When network connectivity is slower than 120 Mbps (for example, when connecting through a proxy) the cluster installation process times out and deployment fails.

-After deployment, network requirements are determined by your workload.
+After cluster deployment, network requirements are determined by your workload.
 However, a minimum bandwidth of 120 Mbps helps to ensure timely cluster and operator upgrades.

-- Configure your firewall to allow access to the domains and ports listed in AWS firewall prerequisites.
+- Configure your firewall to allow access to the domains and ports listed in AWS firewall prerequisites

-1.3.3.
-Additional custom security groups
+1.5.4.
+Additional custom security groups Copy linkLink copied to clipboard!

 - Create the custom security groups in AWS before you create the cluster.